DallanQ/lotr_journeys_in_middle_earth/Manual.md

 Each test requires a hero to use one of their stats, which are listed on their hero card: agility (icon of a 3-pointed spiral), might (icon of a horn), spirit (icon of a blazing fire), wisdom (icon of a tree), or wit (speed motion icon).
 To perform a test, a hero reveals cards from the top of their skill deck.
 The number of cards they reveal is equal to the value of the stat being tested.

-> images of cards showing the might of a hero when they perform a test.
+> Image of three cards revealed from a deck after a test is performed

 *Beravor's might (icon of a horn) is "3."
 When she performs a (icon of a horn) test, she reveals three cards from her deck.*

-After revealing cards, the hero determines the number of successes (snow emoji icon) they have.
-Each success (snow emoji icon) icon on the upper-left corner of revealed cards provides one success.
+After revealing cards, the hero determines the number of **SUCCESSES** (a sunburst symbol) they have.
+Each success (a sunburst symbol) icon on the upper-left corner of revealed cards provides one success.
 The text on the revealed cards is ignored—it has no effect during tests.

 > Image of a Success Icon

 *Success Icon*

 The hero uses successes differently depending on the test:

 - Some tests require the hero to input the number of successes into the app by selecting the "+" button.
 Then, the app provides the outcome of the test.
 The successes for some of these tests are cumulative; the heroes can perform the test multiple times, and the app tracks the total number of successes.

-> image showing the stage at which a hero's test level is at.
+> Image showing the total number of sucesses after the app tracks the number of time an hero performs the test.

 *If a hero has two successes, they select the "+" twice.*